 The types of things you can do in spring are about as diverse as the refreshing but unpredictable weather.
 From the first wild trillium bloom in March, the world begins to brighten from rain and snow into clearer skies, flowering trees and rushing waterfalls.
 Outdoor sports range from skiing and snowboarding to hiking and biking.
-It’s also the prime time to head to the Coast to watch migrating whales.
+It’s the prime time to head to the Coast to watch migrating whales.
 This is when the state’s festivals begin heating up too.
 You can sport your favorite T-shirt, but wear an insulated raincoat and expect to be dazzled as the Beaver State bursts with colors.

 Spring is one of the most scenic times of year to visit Portland and Hood River, thanks in great part to the pink explosion of cherry blossoms.
 In Portland, you’ll see them blossom along Tom McCall Waterfront Park in late March through early April.
 On weekends, enjoy the flowering trees, then peruse the adjacent Portland Saturday Market.
 In the Columbia River Gorge, just east of Portland, the waterfront city of Hood River celebrates the cotton-candy boughs with the month-long Hood River Valley Blossom Time festivities in April, an ideal month to drive the Hood River County Fruit Loop.

 Hit the Snowy Slopes

 Winter may be over, but the ski season in Oregon sure isn’t.
 Ski, snowboard, snowshoe and tube slopes across the state from the extra-long seasons on high-elevation Mt.
 Hood and Mt.
-Bachelor to the smaller outfits like Anthony Lakes in Eastern Oregon or Mt.
-Ashland in the south.
+Bachelor to the smaller outfits like Anthony Lakes in Eastern Oregon and Mt.
+Ashland in Southern Oregon.